A Slight Delight - Compile-time checking things

 If you have some suggestions, corrections or thoughts on this let me know at lars@underjord.io.

-Underjord is a 4 people team doing Elixir consulting and contract work.
-If you like the writing you should really try the code.
-See our services for more information.
+Underjord is an artisanal consultancy doing consulting in Elixir, Nerves with an accidental speciality in marketing and outreach.
+If you like the writing you should really try the pro version.

 Note: Or try the videos on the YouTube channel.